 God, what a great sound coming out of my earphones from The Sleepless Ones.
 Deep, dark, great, crunchy Melodic Death Metal.
-And of the doom kind, I might add.
+And in their typical doomy style.

-But you know what?
-This just sounds great.
-Kind of like the Black Sabbath on steroids of the Melodeath scene, minus Ozzy’s metallic whine of course and their world-famous and devilishly good tritones.
-But as Lords of Darkness of the Melodeath Scene this is great stuff, with cool sounding riffs that bring you right to the edge.
-At the top of the altar of Melodic Death Metal!
-Admittedly, you need to be in the mood for this kind of music, but most of the time I am.
-My idea of relaxing quietly in the evening.
+But as Lords of Darkness of the Melodic Death Metal scene, this is great stuff.
+With cool-sounding riffs that bring you right to the edge.
+Admittedly, you need to be in the mood for this kind of music.
+But it is my idea of relaxing quietly in the evening.

-Their creative approach to Melodic Death Metal sets this album apart from other bands of this genre, who put too much emphasis on their harsh vocals.
-And Insomnium mix elements of other styles into their somewhat traditional tune.
-Sometimes it almost sounds like Heavy Metal, next it is pure Doom, then again just a tad on the Symphonic side.
-Whereas I would never dare calling this Symphonic Metal.
+Their creative approach to Melodic Death Metal sets this album apart from other bands of this genre.
+And Insomnium happily mix different styles into their somewhat traditional tune.
+Sometimes it almost sounds a tad like Heavy and Thrash Metal.
+Next, you taste the desperation of doom, and so you should.

 I love While we Sleep – clear vocals and all.
 The track sports a very good and addictive riff that somehow got appended to this track.
-Purists, wake up!
-This is good shit!
-This is followed by the next kicker Revelation, kind of in the same groove of things.
-Mystic text added to this, dark and foreboading.
+This is followed by the next kicker Revelation, all kind of in the same groove of things.

 Lost to Night somewhat sounds like good old Omnium Gatherum at times.
 And did I detect some poppy elements in there?
 Loki forbid.
 This would not quite be up to par with the rest.
 Too easy that one, not deep enough to my taste.
 Also on the “poppy” side of things is The River, but then there are different styles mixed into this one, so not that easy.

 Well, even if predictability somewhat plagues Shadows of the Dying Sun and it sometimes sails pretty near to Omnium Gatherum, I still love it.
-Good stuff, deep, dark, gloomy.
-Just what the doctor ordered for a cold night by the fire when the wolves howl outside.
+This is good stuff.
+Deep, dark, gloomy, yet crunchy and delivered at just the right temperature.
+That’s what the good doctor ordered for a cold night by the fire when the wolves howl outside.